 Notably, they help businesses to interact meaningfully with their customers.
-As a result, the best email marketing campaigns have shifted away from mass mailings that often populate our inboxes and instead give importance to assent, segmentation, and customization.
+As a result, the best email campaigns have shifted away from mass mailings that often populate our inboxes and instead give importance to assent, segmentation, and customization.

 Benefits of Email Marketing Campaign